Resources to Help You Succeed

 Whether you need to finish your high school education, learn or improve your English or take a refresher class, our colleges will help.
 Every technical college offers resources to get you started, no matter your background or education level.

 Refresher (basic) education for adults

 Every year, Adult Basic Education (ABE) helps over 70,000 Wisconsin adults study reading, writing, math and career education at levels ranging from first through twelfth grade.
-These basic skills (refresher) courses are designed specifically to help students succeed in their occupational programs.
+These basic skills (refresher) courses are designed to help students succeed in their career and technical programs.